Notice of Privacy

 D. Right to Revoke Your Authorization.
 You may revoke Your Authorization, Your Marketing Authorization or any written authorization obtained in connection with your Highly Confidential Information, except to the extent that the Organization and Health Professionals have taken action in reliance upon it, by delivering a written revocation statement to the Privacy Officer identified below.
 A form of written revocation is available upon request from the Privacy Officer.

 E. Right to Inspect and Copy Your Health Information.
 You may request access to your medical record file and billing records maintained by the Organization or Health Professionals in order to inspect and request copies of the records.
+You have the right to receive an electronic copy of your medical records if they are maintained in an electronic format, or to direct us to transmit a copy to another person or entity of your choosing.
+Reasonable , cost based fees may apply as permitted by law.
 Under limited circumstances, you may be denied access to a portion of your records.
 If you desire access to your records, please obtain a record request form from the Privacy Officer and submit the completed form to the Privacy Officer.
 If you request copies of paper records, you will be charged in accordance with federal and state law.
-To the extent the request for records includes portions of records which are not in paper for m (e.g., x-ray films), you will be charged the reasonable cost of the copies.
+To the extent the request for records includes portions of records which are not in paper form (e.g., x-ray films), you will be charged the reasonable cost of the copies.
 You will also be charged for the postage costs, if you request that the copies be mailed to you.

 F. Right to Amend Your Records.
 You have the right to request that Protected Health Information in your medical record file or billing records be amended.
 If you desire to amend your records, please obtain an amendment request form from the Privacy Officer and submit the completed form to the Privacy Officer.
 Your request will be accommodated unless the Organization and/or Health Professionals believe that the information that would be amended is accurate and complete or other special circumstances apply.